alfonsus20/rock-paper-scissors/README.md

 # Simple Rock Paper Scissors Game
-Built with Next JS and SASS0
+Built with Next JS and SASS

 ## Installation
 In order to install this repo, just clone it first, then on your terminal, type